Attention Deficit Disorder / Attention Deficit Hyperactivity Disorder (ADD/ADHD)

 Symptoms of ADD/ADHD

-There are telling signs when a person is suffering from ADD/ADHD.
+There are telling signs that a person is suffering from ADD/ADHD.
 A person with either of these diagnoses will show cognitive and behavioral symptoms.
-These symptoms can be noticeable by people like friends, doctors, and teachers.
+These symptoms can be noticed by people like parents/guardians, friends, doctors, and teachers.
 The following are all symptoms of ADD/ADHD:

 - Poor academic performance